mvmeadows/Email-Unsubscriber/README.md

-When you click "Unsubscribe", a file called "unsubscribed_senders.txt" is created locally for all senders you unsubscribed from with a timestamp so that when emails are analyzed again, there are no repeat senders, unless the email was recieved aftera you already unsubscribed.
+When you click "Unsubscribe", a file called "unsubscribed_senders.txt" is created locally for all senders you unsubscribed from with a timestamp so that when emails are analyzed again, there are no repeat senders, unless the email was recieved after you already unsubscribed.

 ## Set Up
 Currently, in order to set up this application, you will need to create a client_secrets.json file and store it in the